LemonPy29/LemonPy29.github.io/python-for-DS/classes.md

 ## When to avoid classes?

 Although classes are certainly useful, they're not always the way to go.
-Instantiate a class has its costs and at a times they end up making the code less readable.
+Instantiate a class has its costs and sometimes they end up making the code less readable.

-A good example of class overuse are classes that have two methods, a one of them is `__init__` (or single-method classes for short).
+A good example of class overuse are classes that have two methods and one of them is `__init__` (or single-method classes for short).
 Many times the idea behind those is to store parameters or functions.
 For example